 There are many other version-control programs (RCS, CVS, Subversion, Bazaar, ...).
 I used to use Mercurial, but since Git is becoming the dominant program I'm now slowly migrating to Git.
 I still think Mercurial is better and simpler for small projects, however.
 Here are the old instructions for using BitBucket and Mercurial.

-Git may already be installed on your computer: open a terminal window, type git, and see what happens.Otherwise, download and install Git on your computer.
+Git may already be installed on your computer: open a terminal window, type git, and see what if you get a usage message.Otherwise, download and install Git on your computer.
 On Ubuntu and Debian Linux, this is as simple as

 $ ssh-keygenPress enter to accept the default.
 (If asked to Overwrite, you already have a key and can answer no.) Then type a passphrase (twice), which is like a password except that spaces are permitted.